Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

-The conventional form of joint moment estimation networks does not incorporate personalized information of the subjects.
-Therefore, to address the issue of decreased prediction accuracy when directly estimating joint moment using joint kinematics in a multi-user environment, we propose an estimation method based on GMF generation.
-Firstly, we introduce the concept of GMF, which is an individual-independent representation from the joint moment that combines with subject's body parameters (mass and height are used in this paper).
-Next, a generator is proposed to generate this feature.
-Finally, we will explain the decoding process that decodes generated GMF into joint moment.
+The conventional form of joint moment estimation networks does not incorporate personalized information of the subjects as the individual parameters are not included in (\ref{eq_M_Fx}).
+Therefore, to address the issue of decreased accuracy when estimating joint moments using only joint kinematics in a multi-user environment, we propose an novel joint moement estimation method based on GMF generation.